-It is thought that this particular lacquer ware dates back to the 6th century.
-A lacquerer was ordered to recoat the kanmuri or formal headpiece of the Emperor of the times.
-The lacquerer also presented a black lacquered bowl to the Emperor who recognized the quality of his work and it is thought that it was this encouragement which led to the establishment of Echizen Shikki as an individual ware.
+Echizen lacquerware is believed to date back to the 6th century when a lacquerer was ordered to recoat the emperor’s formal headpiece.
+The lacquerer presented a black lacquered bowl to the emperor along with the headpiece.
+The emperor recognized the quality of the lacquerer’s work and it is thought that this official encouragement led to the establishment of Echizen lacquerware as a unique style.

-The turned goods is made from wood placed on a lathe in line with the grain and is usually Japanese chestnut (Aesculus Linn.), a type of birch called mizume (Betula grossa Sieb. et Zucc.) or zelkova (Zelkova serrata).
-Boxes and other complex pieces are coated with a finishing of hana-nuri.
-This is a lacquer which does not show any brush marks or blemishes and it is allowed to harden without any further attention.
-The result of a number of coatings of lacquer on a robust ground, this ware is well known for its gloss and gentle air of quality.
-Bowls, traditional food trays, conventional trays and stacking boxes or jubako are the most representative items produced of a ware which is also know as Kawada ware.
+The turned items are made from wood placed on a lathe in line with the grain.
+The wood usually comes from Japanese chestnut, mizume birch or zelkova trees.
+Boxes and other complex pieces are coated with a finishing of hana-nuri lacquer, which does not show any brush marks or blemishes.
+This lacquerware is known for its gloss and gentle air of quality resulting from multiple coatings of lacquer on a robust ground.
+Also known as Kawada lacquerware, representative items include bowls, traditional food trays, conventional trays and stacking boxes (jubako).

-The base form is made from Japanese horse chestnut, catalpa, zelkova or similar woods cut longitudinally and shaped on a potter’s wheel.
-A characteristic of Echizen Shikki is the hana-nuri coating method, whereby pots are given a lacquer finishing so that brush-marks and dust do not show and are then left to dry.
-The glossy finish produced by the many layers of undercoating as well as the elegant final products are justly famous.
-Echizen Shikki is also known as Kawada Nuri (lacquerware).
+The base is made from Japanese horse chestnut, catalpa, zelkova or similar woods cut longitudinally and shaped on a potter’s wheel. characteristic of Echizen lacquerware is its use of the hana-nuri coating method, which does not show brush-marks or dust.
+The glossy finish produced by the many layers of undercoating and the resulting elegant products are justifiably famous.
+Echizen lacquerware is also known as Kawada lacquerware.

 How to make

-The base form is coated with many layers of a mixture of persimmon juice, charcoal powder, and pine soot.
+The base is coated with many layers of a mixture of persimmon juice, charcoal powder and pine soot.
 Flat surfaces are coated in layers of a base coat made from raw lacquer, zinoko powder and rice paste.
-The intermediate and top coats are given with refined lacquer applied with a brush.
+The refined lacquer intermediate and top coats are applied with a brush.
 Gold inlays and gold-speckled lacquer are used for decoration.